ocpi/ocpi/mod_cdrs.md

 ### 1.1 Push model

 When the CPO creates CDR(s) they push them to the relevant eMSP by calling [POST](#222-post-method) on the eMSPs CDRs endpoint with the newly created CDR(s).
+A CPO is not required to send ALL CDRs to ALL eMSPs, it is allowed to only send CDRs to the eMSP that a CDR is relevant to.

 CDRs should contain enough information (dimensions) to allow the eMSP to validate the total costs.
 It is advised to send enough information to the eMSP so it can calculate its own costs for billing their customer.
 An eMSP might have a very different contract/pricing model with the EV driver than the tariff structure from the CPO.